hiohiohio/omegat-plugin-linkbuilder/README.md

 --------------------------------
 * Download a zip file from the above page.
 * Unzip it.
-* Put OmegaT-plugins-LinkBuilder.jar to the plugins directory of OmegaT.
+* Put OmegaT-plugin-LinkBuilder.jar to the plugins directory of OmegaT.

 Licensing
 --------------------------------